 Above, I mentioned 10 Promises instead of 10 Commandments.
 Indeed, a very important element can be found in the way the 10 Commandments have been formulated.
 I am talking about the future tense in which the 10 verbs of the 10 sentences are conjugated.
 All the commandments begin as follows: You shall/will not… kill, steal, commit adultery, worship idols, etc.…

-Violation of the law can no longer occur from this moment if one remains obedient to the Spirit of Christ living in him.
-This is what the fulfillment of the law in Christ is all about.
+Violation of the law can no longer occur from this moment if one remains obedient to the Spirit of the Messiah living in him.
+This is what the fulfillment of the law in the Messiah is all about.
 His spirit moves into us, we are born again by the baptism of fire, and observing the Law becomes an instinct, an impulse, an irresistible inner compulsion to which is no longer hard to obey.
-Not because we expect any reward from this, since we have already received the ultimate and total Reward through the blood of Christ, but because it is good to do good to the other, to do with our neighbor what our Lord would to do with them, in short, to love Him and our fellow humans.
+Not because we expect any reward from this, since we have already received the ultimate and total Reward through the blood of the Messiah, but because it is good to do good to the other, to do with our neighbor what our Yahuwah would to do with them, in short, to love Him and our fellow humans.

-The Commandment of Love, once engraved in our hearths, can no longer contradict either the 10 commandments or the further practical 613 laws.
+Once the 2 Commandment of Love is engraved in our hearths, we can no longer contradict either the 10 commandments or the further practical 6-7 hundred decrees.